jerome-rdlv/gulp-tasks/README.md

 - [x] Move to JSDOM and drop cheerio
 - [x] Move cachebust-css-refs to postcss plugin (to prevent brittle regex matching)
 - [ ] Verify gulp-sourcemaps for JS and CSS
+- [ ] Move most of the dependencies to peer and dev (needed by the tasks, not by the main package)

 Maybe:

 - [ ] Improve testing data with real page, with simple styles and navigation
-- [ ] Use [workspaces](https://yarnpkg.com/features/workspaces) to allow separation of tasks as several packages
+- [ ] Use [workspaces](https://yarnpkg.com/features/workspaces) to allow separation of tasks as several packages: for task example, and its dependencies
 - [ ] Add a build step to separate build dependencies from projects dependencies?